shaohenc/shaohenc.github.io/_pages/about.md

 - *Optimization with OpenQAOA on Amazon Braket,* <a href="https://aws.amazon.com/blogs/quantum-computing/optimization-with-openqaoa-on-amazon-braket/" target="_blank">AWS Quantum Technologies Blog (2023).</a>

 ## Research Experiences:
-My main research interests lie in understanding quantum information processing and many-body physics from an information-theoretic perspective.
-I am also interested in computational tools such as tensor networks that have deep connections to entanglement.

 Ordered by recent first.

-- **Ongoing Research Project (Entropica Labs)**
+- **Fault-tolerant embeddings of topological QEC codes (Entropica Labs)**
 **Duration** : From	June-2023	To	Current
 **Supervisor** :	Hui-Khoon Ng
 **Brief Description** : We show that topological QEC codes can be embedded onto non-commensurating device topologies in a fault-tolerant manner via a geometrical routing procedure using SWAP gates.
 This can be achieved with only constant overhead in additional timesteps, preserves the underlying decoding problem, and furthermore results in only a constant deterioration in logical error rate and threshold that can be understood in terms of an effective noise model with spatially correlated noise.
-We illustrate the applicability of our scheme using the planar surface code embedded onto the heavy-hexagonal and hexagonal lattices, with resulting thresholds that deteriorate by a constant factor of ~3 and ~2 respectively.
-Our results can be readily generalized to LDPC codes and other device topologies, and paves the way to efficient implementations of QEC on quantum devices.
+We illustrate the applicability of our scheme using the planar surface code embedded onto the heavy-hexagonal and hexagonal lattices, with resulting thresholds that deteriorate by constant factors of ~3 and ~2 respectively.
+Our results can be readily generalized to LDPC codes and other device topologies, and can be systematically improved at the hardware level via improved implementations of the SWAP gate.
+  **Publication(s)** :
+  - *Fault-tolerant embeddings of topological QEC codes* <br> **Shao Hen Chiew**, Jing Hao Chai, Ezequiel Ignacio Rodríguez Chiacchio, Vishal Sharma, Hui Khoon Ng <br> (In preparation)

 - **Ongoing Research Project (Center of Quantum Technologies, NUS)**
 **Duration** : From	Dec-2022	To	Current